Pawansahu11/Amritam-Harbal-/README.md

 Installation 💻
-To run the Amritam Herbal Android app locally:
+To run the Amreetam Herbal Android app locally:

-Download the Amritam Herbal app on your Android device.
+Download the Amreetam Herbal app on your Android device.
 Run the app.
 **For eCommerce User**
 If SignUp is a new User SignUp.